chris-jh/mt32-pi-midi-hat/README.md

 [<img width="100rem" align="right" src="pics/Hitachi_HD44780.jpg">](pics/Hitachi_HD44780.jpg)

-There are two versions of this screen, one that communicates via the i2c (like the above OLEDS) or a direct connection which is currently untested on my PCB, also the current connections to the Pi may change at a later date.
-So best not to use the direct connection HD44780.
+There are two versions of this screen, one that communicates via the i2c (like the above OLEDS) or a direct connection.

+I have removed the direction connection from v1.6 to give enough room to fit the control buttons.

-To use the i2c version you will need to connect the screen to one of the OLED connections J2 or J3 on the PCB.
+Use the i2c version only and you will need to connect the screen to one of the OLED connections J2 or J3 on the PCB.

 The Hitachi screen can also come in different sizes, ideally you want one that is 24 characters in length and either 2 or 4 lines.